sllam/comingle/README.md

 while actuators allow CoMingle to impose external side-effects (through callback operations) from events that occur during its rewriting.

-In all, CoMingle programs not only represent easy to read declarative specifications of a decentralized ensemble, it is executable and provides an intuitive interface to your Android applications.
+In all, CoMingle programs not only represent easy to read declarative specifications of decentralized ensembles, they are executable and provide an intuitive interface to your Android applications.

 Publications
 ============